Seventeen Mile Rocks

 How does the suburb of Seventeen Mile Rocks's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Seventeen Mile Rocks had a median income among taxpayers of $76,431 with the average level standing at $100,595.
-This is exceptionally high nationally and compares to levels of $58,236 and $72,799 across Greater Brisbane respectively.
+The suburb of Seventeen Mile Rocks's income level is among the top percentile nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Seventeen Mile Rocks's median income among taxpayers is $76,431 and the average income stands at $100,595, which compares to figures for Greater Brisbane's of $58,236 and $72,799 respectively.
 Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $84,005 (median) and $110,564 (average) as of September 2025.

 What is the disposable income in the suburb of Seventeen Mile Rocks?